rafael-frs-a/django_memes/README.md

 # Dependencies

 The project was made using Python 3.9.1, with the used packages listed in the *requirements.txt* at the root.
 The database used is PostgreSQL beacause of it's built in [full text search](https://docs.djangoproject.com/en/3.2/ref/contrib/postgres/search/) feature and native Django support.
+This project uses Google Cloud for storage and AI vision, so it's necessary to have an account and inform a valid JSON key file, although the Google Cloud storage can be easily deactivated changing the settings file.
-This project also uses Celery to execute parallel tasks, like sending emails, so it's necessary to define a message broker to work with it.
+This project also uses Celery to execute parallel tasks, like sending emails, so you have to define a message broker to work with it.
 The one I used was RabbitMQ.

 # Configuration